stanford-crfm/haliax/docs/indexing.md

 ## Advanced Indexing

 NumPy's [Advanced Indexing](https://numpy.org/doc/stable/user/basics.indexing.html#advanced-indexing) is supported, though we use named arrays for the indices instead of normal arrays.
+(Though, as noted above, you can use 1-D JAX arrays of integers as well.)
-In NumPy, the indexed arrays much be broadcastable to the same shape.Advanced indexing in Haliax is similar, except that they follow Haliax's broadcasting rules, meaning that the axis names determine broadcasting.Axes with the same name must have the same size.
+In NumPy, the indexed arrays must be broadcastable to the same shape.
+Advanced indexing in Haliax is similar, except that it follows Haliax's broadcasting rules, meaning that shared names are broadcasted together, while non-shared names are treated as separate axes and are cross-producted.
+In particular, axes with the same name must have the same size.

 ```python
 import haliax as hax